oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/lithuania.md

 civil law system; legislative acts can be appealed to the Constitutional Court

 ### 憲法
-- `history`: several previous; latest adopted by referendum 25 October 1992, entered into force 2 November 1992
+- `歷史`: several previous; latest adopted by referendum 25 October 1992, entered into force 2 November 1992
-- `amendments`: proposed by at least one fourth of all Parliament members or by petition of at least 300,000 voters; passage requires two-thirds majority vote of Parliament in each of two readings three months apart and a presidential signature; amendments to constitutional articles on national sovereignty and constitutional amendment procedure also require three-fourths voter approval in a referendum; amended many times, last in 2022
+- `修正`: proposed by at least one fourth of all Parliament members or by petition of at least 300,000 voters; passage requires two-thirds majority vote of Parliament in each of two readings three months apart and a presidential signature; amendments to constitutional articles on national sovereignty and constitutional amendment procedure also require three-fourths voter approval in a referendum; amended many times, last in 2022

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Lithuania
+- `血統公民身份`: at least one parent must be a citizen of Lithuania
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 10 years
+- `入籍的居留要求`: 10 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Gitanas NAUSEDA (since 12 July 2019)
+- `國家元首`: President Gitanas NAUSEDA (since 12 July 2019)
-- `head of government`: Prime Minister Ingrida SIMONYTE (since 24 November 2020)
+- `政府首腦`: Prime Minister Ingrida SIMONYTE (since 24 November 2020)
-- `cabinet`: Council of Ministers nominated by the prime minister, appointed by the president, approved by Parliament
+- `内閣`: Council of Ministers nominated by the prime minister, appointed by the president, approved by Parliament
-- `elections/appointments`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); first round of the election held on 12 May 204 (runoff to be held on 12 May 2024); prime minister appointed by the president, approved by Parliament
+- `選舉/任命`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); first round of the election held on 12 May 204 (runoff to be held on 12 May 2024); prime minister appointed by the president, approved by Parliament
-- `election results`: *2024: *Gitanas NAUSEDA elected president in the second round; percent of vote -Gitanas NAUSEDA (independent) 74.6%, Ingrida SIMONYTE (independent) 24.4%*2019:* Gitanas NAUSEDA elected president in second round; percent of vote - Gitanas NAUSEDA (independent) 66.7%, Ingrida SIMONYTE (independent) 33.3%
+- `選舉結果`: *2024: *Gitanas NAUSEDA elected president in the second round; percent of vote -Gitanas NAUSEDA (independent) 74.6%, Ingrida SIMONYTE (independent) 24.4%*2019:* Gitanas NAUSEDA elected president in second round; percent of vote - Gitanas NAUSEDA (independent) 66.7%, Ingrida SIMONYTE (independent) 33.3%

 ### 立法部門
-- `description`: unicameral Parliament or Seimas (141 seats; 71 members directly elected in single-seat constituencies by absolute majority vote and 70 directly elected in a single nationwide constituency by proportional representation vote; members serve 4-year terms)
+- `描述`: unicameral Parliament or Seimas (141 seats; 71 members directly elected in single-seat constituencies by absolute majority vote and 70 directly elected in a single nationwide constituency by proportional representation vote; members serve 4-year terms)
-- `elections`: last held on 13 October 2024 first round (next to be held on 27 October 2024 - second round)
+- `選舉`: last held on 13 October 2024 first round (next to be held on 27 October 2024 - second round)
-- `election results`: preliminary first-round results percent of vote by party - LSDP 19.4%, TS-LKD 18%, NA 15%, DSVL 9.2%, LRLS 7.7%, LVZS 7%, LLRA-KSS 6%; seats by party - LSDP 20, TS-LKD 18, NA 15, DSVL 8, LRLS 8, LVZS 6, LLRA-KSS 2, Independents 1
+- `選舉結果`: preliminary first-round results percent of vote by party - LSDP 19.4%, TS-LKD 18%, NA 15%, DSVL 9.2%, LRLS 7.7%, LVZS 7%, LLRA-KSS 6%; seats by party - LSDP 20, TS-LKD 18, NA 15, DSVL 8, LRLS 8, LVZS 6, LLRA-KSS 2, Independents 1

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of 37 judges); Constitutional Court (consists of 9 judges)
+- `最高法院`: Supreme Court (consists of 37 judges); Constitutional Court (consists of 9 judges)
-- `judge selection and term of office`: Supreme Court judges nominated by the president and appointed by the Seimas; judges serve 5-year renewable terms; Constitutional Court judges appointed by the Seimas from nominations - 3 each by the president of the republic, the Seimas speaker, and the Supreme Court president; judges serve 9-year, nonrenewable terms; one-third of membership reconstituted every 3 years
+- `法官遴選和任期`: Supreme Court judges nominated by the president and appointed by the Seimas; judges serve 5-year renewable terms; Constitutional Court judges appointed by the Seimas from nominations - 3 each by the president of the republic, the Seimas speaker, and the Supreme Court president; judges serve 9-year, nonrenewable terms; one-third of membership reconstituted every 3 years
-- `subordinate courts`: Court of Appeals; district and local courts
+- `下級法院`: Court of Appeals; district and local courts

 ### 政黨
 Dawn of Nemunas or NAElectoral Action of Poles in Lithuania or LLRA–KŠSFreedom and Justice Party or LT (formerly Lithuanian Freedom Union (Liberals))Freedom Party or LPHomeland Union-Lithuanian Christian Democrats or TS-LKDLabour Party or DPLithuanian Center Party or LCPLithuanian Christian Democracy Party or LKDPLithuanian Farmers and Greens Union or LVZSLithuanian Green Party or LZPLiberals' Movement or LRLSLithuanian List or LLLithuanian Regions Party or LRPSocial Democratic Party of Lithuania or LSDPUnion of Democrats for Lithuania or DSVL